||Anne C. Shreffler

 After receiving a B.Mus. in flute performance in 1979 from New England Conservatory, Shreffler turned to more scholarly pursuits, earning a Master's in music theory from the same institution.
 She then studied musicology at Harvard, where she got her PhD in 1989; this was immediately followed by an Assistant Professorship at the University of Chicago.
 From 1994 until 2003 she was a professor at the Musikwissenschaftliches Institut of the University of Basel in Switzerland.
 She has taught at Harvard since the fall of 2003.

 Shreffler serves on advisory and editorial boards of a number of musicological journals and institutions in the U.S., Germany, and Switzerland, including the Paul Sacher Foundation in Basel and the journal Archiv für Musikwissenschaft.
-She has served on several committees of the American Musicological Society including the AMS Council, the AMS-50 Fellowship Committee, and the Program Committee.
+She has been elected Vice President of the American Musicological Society and will serve 2014-16.
+She has also served on several committees of the American Musicological Society including the AMS Council, the AMS-50 Fellowship Committee, and the Program Committee.
 In 2007-08 she was the recipient of a fellowship from the John Simon Guggenheim Memorial Foundation.

 A CV and more information about Anne Shreffler's teaching and research is available at http://harvard.academia.edu/AnneCShreffler